swellstores/swell-sdk/packages/react/README.md

 });
 ```

-The hook will listen to changes int he id and trigger a refetch, updating the `loading` boolean and the other returned values if necessary.
+The hook will listen to changes in the id and trigger a refetch, updating the `loading` boolean and the other returned values if necessary.

 Alternatively you can pass an existing product as the first argument.
 This is useful when the product is fetched ahead of time (for example server-side) but you'd still like to make use of the activeVariant helpers.